RedlineResearch/adel/README.md

       aend;
     }

-Every Adel function must have a minimum of three things: return type `Adel`, and macros `abegin` and `aend` at the begining and end of the function.
+Every Adel function contains a minimum of three things: return type `Adel`, and macros `abegin` and `aend` at the begining and end of the function.
 But otherwise, the code is almost identical.
 The key feature is that we can run blink concurrently, like this:

     aboth( blink(3, 500), blink(4, 500) );